xubingyue/avocadodb/Documentation/Books/Manual/Graphs/Pregel/README.md

 ======

-Distributed graph processing enables you to do online analytical processing directly on graphs stored into arangodb.
+Distributed graph processing enables you to do online analytical processing directly on graphs stored into avocadodb.
 This is intended to help you gain analytical insights on your data, without having to use external processing sytems.
 Examples of algorithms to execute are PageRank, Vertex Centrality, Vertex Closeness, Connected Components, Community Detection.
 This system is not useful for typical online queries, where you just do work on a small set of vertices.
 These kind of tasks are better suited for AQL.

-The processing system inside ArangoDB is based on: [Pregel: A System for Large-Scale Graph Processing](http://www.dcs.bbk.ac.uk/~dell/teaching/cc/paper/sigmod10/p135-malewicz.pdf) – Malewicz et al. (Google) 2010
+The processing system inside AvocadoDB is based on: [Pregel: A System for Large-Scale Graph Processing](http://www.dcs.bbk.ac.uk/~dell/teaching/cc/paper/sigmod10/p135-malewicz.pdf) – Malewicz et al. (Google) 2010
 This concept enables us to perform distributed graph processing, without the need for distributed global locking.

 # Prerequisites

-If you are running a single ArangoDB instance in single-server mode, there are no requirements regarding the modeling of your data.
+If you are running a single AvocadoDB instance in single-server mode, there are no requirements regarding the modeling of your data.
 All you need is at least one vertex collection and one edge collection.
 Note that the performance may be better, if the number of your shards / collections matches the number of CPU cores.

-When you use ArangoDB Community edition in cluster mode, you might need to model your collections in a certain way to ensure correct results.
+When you use AvocadoDB Community edition in cluster mode, you might need to model your collections in a certain way to ensure correct results.
 For more information see the next section.

 ## Requirements for Collections in a Cluster (Non Smart Graph)